Predistribution: Criticism

 There has been discussion of whether predistribution is practical.
-BBC Political Correspondent Ian Watson argues that a predistributive policy might, for instance, require a business (when bidding for a government contract) to pay the living wage rather than the national minimum wage, something that might be difficult during times of austerity although Watson's argument has been countered by the independent Commission on Living Standards.
+BBC Political Correspondent Ian Watson argues that a predistributive policy might, for instance, require a business (when bidding for a government contract) to pay the living wage rather than the national minimum wage, something that might be difficult during times of austerity.
+However, Watson's argument has been countered by the independent Commission on Living Standards.

-Some commentators have gone so far as to suggest that the concept of predistribution has simply been invented, and lacks any real substance.
+Some commentators have gone so far as to suggest that the concept of predistribution has been invented, and lacks any real substance.